metadatacenter/cedar-model-validation-library/README.md

    ../scripts/schemawrap.sh <output_schema_file> <sub-schema-name>

 The output file will contain a standalone schema with a base sub-schema for validation of particular model entities.
-Make sure the output file no is not placed in the <tt>schema</tt>
+Make sure the output file is not placed in the <tt>schema</tt>
-directory.
+directory or it may also be processed by the script.

-The <tt>scripts</tt> directory contains a Python JSON Schema validation script called
+The <tt>scripts</tt> directory also contains a Python JSON Schema validation script called
 <tt>jsvalid.py</tt>.

 An example of its use is: